wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 ### Optimization Tips {#OptimizationTips-45i696o03tj0}

-#### Sorting Data {#OptimizationTipsSortingData-rsi696o03tj0}

-If:

--   Order does not matter.
--   There are lots of repeated values.

-If the above are true, try sorting and enabling run length encoding.
-Run length encoding is efficient at storing data that is heavily repeated.
-By sorting, the data will have longer runs of consecutive repeated values.
-See [Run Length Encoding](#DataEncodingRunLengthEncoding-0vm696o03tj0) for technical details.

 #### RLE {#APIOptimizationTipsRLE-0w1ln7714tj0}

 Run length encoding is used to compress data that is heavily repeated.
 If data